 The Reformation shattered the unity of the Church in England and also the proprietary society that the Church had half-consciously, even mysteriously, brought into being over centuries.
 But such a long tradition of widespread ownership had not vanished outright and, moreover, the spirit of justice that often drove the socialist and regulating programs of modern reformers had themselves been implanted by this same Christian tradition.
 If men could be made to desire property and ownership once more, if they could be brought to desire political and economic freedom as the true fulfillment of justice, then capitalism could end not in a servile but what Belloc calls a distributive state.

 State ownership could, in principle, establish a stable political order; the modern age could also enter into servility and remain there ever after.
-But, Belloc proposes, only the stability brought about by widely-distributed private property could both endure and flourish.
+But, Belloc proposes, only the stability brought about by widely distributed private property could both endure and flourish.
 All three could provide for bodily security, but only one of them, only property, also did justice to the dignity of the human being as a person, as a creature born for freedom and self-government.

 Person and Property, not Person as Property

-Belloc’s later writings on “distributism,” especially, An Essay on the Restoration of Property (1936) will be concerned with how property might be restored once again to wide distribution.
+Belloc’s later writings on “distributism,” especially An Essay on the Restoration of Property (1936), will be concerned with how property might be restored once again to wide distribution.
 The state will have to effect it, he concedes, by graduated taxation.
 But the distinctive insights of The Servile State are more philosophical than practical.
-Decades before Hannah Arendt would do so, in The Human Condition (1958), he distinguishes between property and wealth, pushing back against the modern (post-Lockean) reduction of both to capital (exchange value).
+Decades before Hannah Arendt would do so (in The Human Condition, 1958), he distinguishes between property and wealth, pushing back against the modern (post-Lockean) reduction of both to capital (exchange value).
 Property—land and the resources to furnish one’s needs—is qualitatively distinct from wealth or capital.

 On the basis of this distinction, he suggests something about the human person that may initially be hard to accept.
 Since C.B.
 Macpherson’s The Political Theory of Possessive Individualism (1962), we tend to identify the anthropology foundational to liberal and capitalist societies as defined by property.
-By this, we do not mean that human beings own property, but rather than they have come to think of themselves—their bodies, their actions, their lives—as personal property subject to the ownership of their will.
+By this, we do not mean that human beings own property, but rather that they have come to think of themselves—their bodies, their actions, their lives—as personal property subject to the ownership of their will.
 We “belong to ourselves,” this age says, contravening St. Paul.